 Tenafly investors also need to be wary concerning the number of complex investment products that are available on the market – many of which may not be appropriate for many investors.
 Variable annuities are contracts in which, in return for a lump sum payment or payment overtime by the investor, the annuity company agrees to make payments to the investor (“annuitant”) either immediately or some time in the future.
 The funds deposited by the annuitant are typically invested in mutual funds.
 The funds can be moved among various mutual funds, with no penalties or tax consequences for the annuitant.
 The annuitant can also purchase a guaranteed death benefit, a guaranteed minimum value benefit, etc.

 However, for at least six years, and sometimes as far out as twelve years (the “accumulation phase”), the annuitant can only withdraw funds from the annuity by paying a deferred sales charge, starting at 10-12% of the withdrawal, which declines annually.
 There are also tax penalties if the annuitant is under age 59 ½.
 A Tenafly investor who is considering purchasing an annuity should make sure she completely understands how a variable annuity works before purchasing one.

 The experienced securities fraud attorneys at Lubiner, Schmidt & Palumbo are ready to assist any Tenafly investor who believes her broker has mishandled her account, or has questions concerning activity in her account or the purchase of a particular investment product.
-Contact Lubiner, Schmidt & Palumbo for a free consultation.
+Contact Lubiner, Schmidt & Palumbo for a consultation.